Lean Muscle Fact Check. Part 1: WomenAug 22, 2018

 - Strength training is about increased demand on muscle, not using a set weight

 What is your experience with toning up?
-Enter into our contest on Facebook by telling us how you personally overcame some of these myths and developed killer muscle tone.
+Join us on Facebook and tell us how you personally overcame some of these myths and developed killer muscle tone.
 Inspire us and others with your story!